 Breast Implant-Associated Anaplastic Large Cell Lymphoma

 Recently, Allergan has stopped producing and selling textured implants (July 24, 2019) because of BIA-ALCL.
 All the implants I have used in the past few years in my practice have been smooth, not textured.
 I am also very meticulous in my sterile technique, using antibiotic and antiseptic rinses in the pocket that would make bacterial growth more unlikely.
 Nonetheless, for several years, I did prefer textured implants especially for breast augmentation because of the lower risk of encapsulation, so it possible that you may have textured implants.
-I feel strongly that once I’ve placed an implant in one of my patients, they need to stay in my practice.
+I feel strongly that once I have placed an implant in one of my patients, they need to stay in my practice.
 I will always want a copy of a patient’s mammogram report and I will encourage my patients to continue to follow up with me because what we know about breast implants will continue to evolve.
 I will be the best person to keep my patients informed.

 1 – Global Adverse Event Reports of BIA-ALCL, An International Review of 40 Government Authority Databases, Plastic and Reconstructive Surgery, May 2017